Last updated: 28 October 2025

 Highways Maintenance Programme Quarterly Updates

-A quarterly update is provided below on the progress of the Highways Maintenance Programme and the additional resurfacing programme funded by the UK Government from the Network North reallocated HS2 funding.
+A quarterly update is provided below on the progress of the Highways Maintenance Programme and the additional resurfacing programme funded by the UK Government from the Highway Maintenance Funding Allocations and these are shown below.

 Structural maintenance